Rocket Lab's first launch of 2019 is in the books.

 R3D2 was originally scheduled to launch in late February.
 But the liftoff was pushed to March 24 to give its builder, aerospace company Northrop Grumman, more time to complete tests and checks, a DARPA spokesperson said at the time.
 An issue with a video transmitter on the Electron and some bad weather then pushed the liftoff back further, until today.

-Today's launch was Rocket Lab's first since December, when an Electron lofted 13 tiny cubesats for NASA, and the company's fourth overall.
+Today's launch was Rocket Lab's first since December, when an Electron lofted 13 tiny cubesats for NASA, and the company's fifth overall, including test flights.
 That tally will grow quickly, if things go according to plan: Rocket Lab wants to fly a dozen times in 2019, company CEO Peter Beck said earlier this year.

 Further ramp-ups will likely follow.
 California-based Rocket Lab aims to greatly increase access to space with the 57-foot-tall (17 m) Electron, which can loft about 500 lbs.
 (227 kg) on each $5 million liftoff.